 In the case of a basic appeal to the Tax Tribunal, an informal hearing will be arranged where you can explain your case against the HMRC decision.
 HMRC will also present its case.
 The process will be conducted verbally and the Tax Tribunals judgement will usually be given at the end of the hearing.

 How can we help?

-At Jameson, Smith & Co., we have vast experience representing clients and finding an effective resolution with HMRC.
+At Company Debt, we have vast experience representing clients and finding an effective resolution with HMRC.
 We are also skilled at negotiating with HMRC and may be able to resolve the matter without going to a Tax Tribunal.
 For a free, no-obligation consultation about your situation, please get in touch with our team today.